vladimir-vg/batiscaph/README.md

 # Other technical details

  * Clickhouse team recommends to store timestamps with more than second precision in two columns: https://github.com/yandex/ClickHouse/issues/525#issuecomment-282576661, that's why we have at_s and at_mcs.
 But it's much easier to operate with one column outside of Clickhouse.
-Neo4j and JavaScript limit integers to be < 2^53, and full millisecond timestamp fits in it.
+Neo4j and JavaScript limit integers to be < 2^53, and full microsecond timestamp fits in it.
 So one `at` field is used outside of Clickhouse.